gpstar81/GPStar-proton-pack/ATTENUATOR.md

 ![](images/Attenuator_Render.png	)

+### Standard Controls

 * Left Toggle: Turns the pack on or off, similar to use of the switch under the Ion Arm
-* Right Toggle: Turns the LEDs on the device on or off
+* Right Toggle: Turns the Attenuator device itself on or off.
+	* When off, this turns off the device LEDs and silences any feedback from the buzzer and vibration motor.
 * Main Dial - Long Press: Alternates between two modes of operation
 	* Mode 1 (Default) - Indicated by a high buzzer tone
 		* Main Dial - Short Press: Starts or stops the current music track